ruff-lang/specification/specification.md

 ### Concurrency

-The runtime handles all concurrency tasks and exposes a simple interface with fibers and channels.
+Lightweight threads are used for concurrency, also known as coroutines, green threads, and fibers.
+The runtime handles all concurrency tasks and exposes a simple interface with fibers.
+Messages can be shared across fibers using queues.

 You can start a new concurrent task with `fiber`.